kimble4/CrossMgr/SprintTimer/helptxt/Properties.md

 This is where the SprintTimer is configured.
 Many pages are similar or identical to those in CrossMgr.

-### General Options
+### General Info
 This is where you configure general info about the event.

 Property|Description
 :-------|:----------
 Event Name|Name of the event - also used for the event's filename (along with the Race #).
 Multiple races in the day will have the same Event Name, but with different race numbers.
 Long Name|Long name of the event.
-The __Long Name__ is useful if the __Event Name__ has organizers and sponsors that make the name unwieldy, or contain characers that don't work in file names.
+The __Long Name__ is useful if the __Event Name__ has organizers and sponsors that make the name unwieldy, or contain characters that don't work in file names.
 For example "2017 National Championships p/b Trend Setter Organizer" is cumbersome to work with and contains a "slash" that can't be in a filename.
 The __Long Name__ will be shown on all results, spreadsheets and web output if it is defined.
 Otherwise the __Event Name__ is used.
+City, State, Country|Optional fields.
 Date|Date of the race.
 Used in the filename and all output.
 Race #|The number of the race in the day at the event.
 Also used in the race filename.
 This is automatically incremented when you do "File/New Next..."
 Scheduled Start|Scheduled start of the race.
 This is used in the results output.
 Of course, the race could actually start at a different time.
-Race Minutes|The __global__ number of minutes in the race for timed races (like CycloCross).
-See __Notes__ below.
-Discipline|The type of race (default Sprints).
+Discipline|The type of race (default "Sprints").
 This should reflect the type of race (Road, Mountain Bike, Criterium, etc.)
 Organizer|Organizer of the race.
 Included in the HTML results output.
 Commissaire|The name of the race official.
 Memo|Anything you wish to type in here (weather conditions, your mood, etc.).
 This is saved with the race but does not appear on any output.